Make REST Call

 Alternative Approach to Property Notation

 The alternative to the notation approach would be to use Full Response to get the entire JSON then use the [PROP()] variable to extract the data elements.
-Store the Full Response into a field (for example 'FULLRES') then use PROP on that field.
+Store the Full Response into a field (for example 'FULLREST') then use PROP on that field.